 - Watch our “Giving and Receiving Feedback Masterclass” in KYT.

 - Check out our free resources on giving and receiving feedback:

 (4) Nudge your team to actively invite feedback – rather than waiting for folks to give it to them.

 - This can be implemented as an email that you manually send to your team, or a weekly or biweekly Slack prompt you share with your team.

-- Our tool in KYT will be able to take care of this for you in January 2022.
-Sign-up here to be alerted for when this goes live 😉
+- Our tool in KYT will be able to take care of this for you: Learn more about Performance Feedback, our alternative to performance reviews.